BOINC/boinc-policy/Governance.md

 - Read the communication channels relevant to their area(s)
 - Assist with testing new releases of the software
 - Identify contributors who would be helpful as supporters; nominate these contributors to the PMC

+Supporters can resign by sending an email to the PMC chair or the PMC public email list.

 ### 2.5 Project Management Committee
 The Project Management Committee (PMC) is a group of community members who engage with and play a leadership role on the BOINC project.
 They are selected on the basis of one or more of the following criteria: